USDA-FSA/fsa-design-system/components/stepped-tabs/index.md

 layout: page
 parent: "Components"
 title: "Stepped Tabs"
-intro: "(Introduction.
-Work in Progress)"
+intro: "The Stepped Tabs Component is designed to provide guidance, context, and nagivation to the User while in a stepped process."
 jump_menu: true
 ---